ArchitectusInanis/ArchitectusInanis/README.md

 ---

-### Key Projects & Expertise
+### ShadowStrikeOS

 My focus is on advanced, private development that provides a significant competitive advantage.
-Due to its proprietary nature, I showcase the architecture and capabilities of my core projects rather than the code itself.
+Due to its proprietary nature, I showcase the architecture and capabilities of my core project rather than the code itself.

 * **Custom Offensive Security OS:** I architect and maintain a private, custom operating system engineered for offensive security operations.
 Built on a hardened Debian base, this highly optimized environment integrates Kali Linux repositories and features a custom kernel with performance patches.
 It also includes:
     * **AI-Driven Tooling:** Developed an autonomous AI for advanced security tasks.